 Throughout the process, we are available for any questions you have regarding student talent.
 Contact us at email@example.com to set up a free advising session.Contact us at Talent MATCH

-Program Overview, Funding Information from TECHNATION (a Student Work Placement Program Delivery Partner), Info on Types of Work Integrated Learning, and Interviews with Students.
+Program overview, funding info from TECHNATION (a Student Work Placement Program Delivery Partner), and types of work-integrated learning.

-BC Arts Council Program Officers share information on various funding programs offered that support artists and cultural workers throughout their careers, with a focus on the Early Career Development Program.
+BC Arts Council Program Officers share information on various funding programs offered that supports artists and cultural workers throughout their careers, with a focus on the Early Career Development Program.

 Find out about the various types of work-integrated learning student talent available in BC.